gdcc/dataverse-external-vocab-support/examples/affiliation.md

+Note: This example (.json and .js files) currently rely on the ROR v1 API which won't be supported as of ~12/31/2025.
+They could be updated to use v2 of the API as the main authorIdandAffiliationUsingORCIDandROR example and ror.js script have.)

 The affiliation example illustrates a lookup in ROR.org for the author affiliation field.
 As with the authors example, it is a simple lookup and fill-in solution.
 Do not expect changes in the ROR database to be propagated in the Dataset metadata.

 Two files comprise this example: